slemire/slemire.github.io/_posts/2019-09-28-htb-writeup-swagshop.md

 ![](/assets/images/htb-writeup-swagshop/indexing.png)

-We have access to `/app/etc/local.xml` which contains the encrypted database password and the encryption key.
+I have access to `/app/etc/local.xml` which contains the encrypted database password and the encryption key.

 ![](/assets/images/htb-writeup-swagshop/local.png)

-I could not find any public tool to decrypt the MySQL root password and because this is a 20 pts box it's probably some generic CVE exploit that we have to use.
+I could not find any public tool to decrypt the password and because this is a 20 pts box there's probably some generic CVE exploit online that I can use.

 ### Getting a shell